 - Dry White Wine: When using wine in cooking, you always want to use a wine that you would enjoy drinking.
 Anything with an off-taste can ruin your entire dish.
 Besides adding flavor, the tartaric acid in wine will help the cheese melt smoothly when you add it.
-That acid helps to break down the proteins in cheese for a smoother melt.
-If you need a non-alcoholic substitute, add a teaspoon of white wine vinegar to ⅓-cup chicken or vegetable broth.
+That acid helps break down the cheese proteins for a smoother melt.
+If you need a non-alcoholic substitute, add a teaspoon of white wine vinegar to 1/3-cup chicken or vegetable broth.
 White wine vinegar has none to only a trace of alcohol.

 - Almonds: Use sliced or slivered almonds.
-The almonds add a nice crunchy element but for someone with a nut allergy, leave them off.
+The almonds add a nice crunchy element but leave them off for someone with a nut allergy.

 - Gather and prep all the ingredients.

 - Preheat the oven to 375 degrees if baking right away.
 Prepare a baking dish.

 - Prepare an ice bath.
 Bring a pot of salted water to a boil and drop the Brussels sprouts into the boiling water.
 Cook briefly, only 20-30 seconds or until they turn bright green.
 Scoop them out and drop into the ice bath.
 Let cool then drain and pat dry.
 Discard the cooking water.

 - Heat the butter in the saucepan and add the scallion.
 Cook until it begins to soften, 2-3 minutes then add the garlic and cook briefly.

 - Add the flour and cook 1 minute then add the white wine.
 Cook 1 more minute.